dotnet/dotnet-docker/documentation/image-artifact-details.md

 # Determining License and Source Pedigree for .NET Core Container Images

 This document is intended to be complimentary to the [Instructions for Finding Linux Legal Metadata](https://aka.ms/mcr/osslinuxmetadata).
-This document describes how to interrogate the .NET Core images to determine licensing and version information for the .NET Core and other components (beyond base images and packages).
+This document describes how to interrogate the .NET Core images to determine licensing and version information for .NET Core and other components.

 ## .NET Core and Other Components